trinker/RandomCaseEffect/README.md

     ## Bigram & retain gram location
     random_scramble(x, gram.length = 2, wrap = 70)

-    ## Acinrdcog to a sudty at an Eglsinh Uinevrstiy, it doen'st mtaetr in
+    ## Adroinccg to a sudty at an Ensilgh Utinivesry, it dseon't mtater in
-    ## waht oredr the lretets in a word are, the olny irotpmant thing is
+    ## waht order the lrettes in a word are, the olny iornatmpt thing is
-    ## taht the fisrt and lsat lteter be at the rihgt pcale.
-The rest can be
+    ## that the fisrt and lsat letter be at the rhigt pcale.
+The rset can be
-    ## a tatol mess and you can slitl raed it withuot porlbem.
+    ## a toatl mses and you can sltil raed it wituoht pborelm.
 Tihs is
-    ## becasue the hamun mind deos not read erevy letter by istelf but the
+    ## bacsuee the human mnid deos not raed every lteter by itself but the
     ## wrod as a wlohe.
     ##
-    ## A vehlcie eoldepxd at a picole cnikcpoeht near the UN hqdauaertres in
+    ## A vlceihe epxedold at a pciole cniopkceht near the UN hqdrteaeruas in
-    ## Bhgadad on Mdanoy klnilig the bbemor and an Irqai plocie offecir
+    ## Bhagadd on Monady kliinlg the bebmor and an Iaqri ploice offiecr
     ##
-    ## Big ccniuol tax irsenceas this year have suqezeed the incomes of many
+    ## Big couicnl tax incaerses this yaer hvae seeezqud the imocnes of mnay
-    ## poniseners
+    ## preisnenos
     ##
-    ## A dotcor has admtited the mghanausletr of a tneeage cecnar pientat
+    ## A dtoocr has aetdmitd the mnaghtesluar of a teegnae cecnar pnatiet
-    ## who deid atefr a hsotapil drug bedulnr.
+    ## who deid atefr a hsoiptal drug blunedr.

     ## Bigram and reorder the mixed grams
     random_scramble(x, gram.length = 2, sample.grams = FALSE, wrap = 70)

-    ## Accroidng to a study at an English University, it dose'nt mtater in
+    ## Accodrnig to a study at an Egnlsih Unievrsity, it dose'nt matter in
-    ## waht order the lettres in a word are, the olny ipmortnat thing is
+    ## what oredr the lettres in a wrod are, the olny impotrant tihng is
-    ## that the fisrt and lsat letetr be at the rgiht plcae.
+    ## that the first and last letter be at the rihgt place.
 The rest can be
-    ## a total mses and you can still read it wtihout porbelm.
-Tihs is
+    ## a total mses and you can still raed it without porblem.
+This is
-    ## becasue the human mind does not read every lteter by itslef but the
+    ## because the human mind does not raed every letetr by istelf but the
-    ## wrod as a whole.
+    ## word as a whole.
     ##
-    ## A vheicle exploded at a police chekcponit near the UN haeqdaurters in
+    ## A vheilce expoledd at a polcie chekcopint naer the UN heaqdautrers in
-    ## Baghdad on Mnoday kililng the bmoebr and an Iraqi ploice officer
+    ## Bgadhad on Monady kililng the bomebr and an Irqai police ofifecr
     ##
-    ## Big cuonicl tax icnreaess this yaer hvae squeezed the icnomes of mnay
+    ## Big conuicl tax incresaes tihs year have squeezed the icnmoes of many
-    ## penisoners
+    ## penisnores
     ##
-    ## A dcotor has admitetd the manlsauhgter of a tenegae canecr ptaeint
+    ## A dcootr has amditetd the manlsaughter of a teenage canecr patient
-    ## who died afetr a hospiatl drug blunder.
+    ## who deid after a hosipatl drug blunedr.

     ## Gram length randomly between 2-5 retain gram location
     random_scramble(x, gram.length = 2:5, wrap = 70)

-    ## Acocrindg to a sdtuy at an Engislh Uitsveirny, it d'onest meattr in
+    ## Accoridng to a study at an Eislgnh Uivnsretiy, it d'nsoet mtater in
-    ## what oderr the lreetts in a word are, the only iportmnat tnhig is
+    ## what oerdr the lretets in a word are, the only inartpmot tnhig is
-    ## that the fisrt and last ltteer be at the right place.
-The rest can be
+    ## taht the fisrt and lsat lteter be at the rihgt place.
+The rset can be
-    ## a total mess and you can sitll read it wituoht prolbem.
+    ## a ttoal mses and you can sitll raed it wiuhtot peblorm.
 Tihs is
-    ## baecsue the human mind deos not raed evrey ltteer by itlsef but the
+    ## bueasce the hmuan mind deos not raed ervey letter by ilstef but the
-    ## wrod as a wolhe.
+    ## word as a wohle.
     ##
-    ## A vehicle eoxldped at a pciole chkceonipt naer the UN htreauredqas in
+    ## A vehicle eoledpxd at a picole cehckionpt near the UN hruadeaetrqs in
-    ## Bdaaghd on Mnoady kililng the bmboer and an Iarqi picole ofeficr
+    ## Bahadgd on Mnoday kililng the bobmer and an Iqari pciloe ociffer
     ##
-    ## Big ccinuol tax isaencers this yaer have sequezed the ieomcns of mnay
+    ## Big cuocnil tax irseaecns tihs yaer hvae suqzeeed the iocnems of mnay
-    ## poinesnres
+    ## psneinroes
     ##
-    ## A dootcr has aidmtted the mlsanautgher of a tenaege cacner peintat
+    ## A dcotor has aeittmdd the metanuahgslr of a teenage cnacer petiant
-    ## who deid after a htpaisol durg blnuder.
+    ## who deid aeftr a hatispol durg bdlneur.

     ## 5-gram retin gram location
     random_scramble(x, gram.length = 5, wrap = 70)

-    ## Ardcocnig to a sduty at an Egilnsh Urseitivny, it d'ensot mettar in
+    ## Adinroccg to a sutdy at an Egslinh Urisetnviy, it d'seont mtaetr in
-    ## waht order the ltteers in a wrod are, the olny itraonmpt tihng is
+    ## waht oedrr the ltetres in a wrod are, the only ipmtonart thnig is
-    ## taht the fsrit and last letter be at the rghit pacle.
-The rest can be
+    ## that the fsirt and last ltteer be at the rihgt palce.
+The rset can be
-    ## a tatol mess and you can sltil read it wiotuht perlbom.
-Tihs is
+    ## a tatol mess and you can stlil read it whutoit pebrolm.
+This is
-    ## bcaeuse the haumn mind does not read eervy letter by ilestf but the
+    ## bsuecae the hmaun mnid does not raed erevy letetr by iltsef but the
-    ## wrod as a wolhe.
+    ## word as a wolhe.
     ##
-    ## A vhilece exdoelpd at a pciole cehcipnkot near the UN htarerudaeqs in
+    ## A vlihcee eepoldxd at a piolce cnipkochet naer the UN hertraeqauds in
-    ## Bdagahd on Madnoy killnig the bbeomr and an Iaqri picole ofiecfr
+    ## Bgdhaad on Modnay kliling the boembr and an Iraqi pciole oiceffr
     ##
-    ## Big cuconil tax incseears this yaer have szeueeqd the imcneos of many
+    ## Big ccnouil tax iraencses this year have seezueqd the icnmeos of many
-    ## penreoisns
+    ## prenisenos
     ##
-    ## A dotcor has aetmitdd the mnslaahteugr of a tenagee canecr pteinat
+    ## A dotocr has adttiemd the manlashugter of a tneagee canecr pntiaet
-    ## who died after a hpstiaol drug bueldnr.
+    ## who died aetfr a hastpiol drug beulndr.